 - Winding up your company

 - Serving as General Counsel to your company

 Thank you for watching this brief informational video.
-If you would like to learn more, contact us today to develop a strategy to grow and organize your business into its ultimate potential.
+If you would like to learn more, contact our San Diego business attorneys today to develop a strategy to grow and organize your business into its ultimate potential.